 Setting up a new lab is exciting, but can also be a daunting process.
-We've recently faced this challenge ourselves, so we’ve put together our learnings in this four-part series.
-After discussing what is needed for nucleic acid extraction in part one, we'll now take a look at what needs to be considered when performing polymerase chain reactions (PCRs).
+We've recently faced this challenge ourselves, so we’ve put together our learnings in this five-part series.
+After discussing what is needed for nucleic acid extraction in part two, we'll now take a look at what needs to be considered when performing polymerase chain reactions (PCRs).

 Table of contents

 1 How do PCR, qPCR and RT-PCR work?

 Real-time and reverse transcription PCR are both often abbreviated to ‘RT-PCR’ but they are not the same thing.1 To make sure that we're all on the same page, we will briefly outline the differences between these abbreviations – PCR, qPCR and RT-PCR – before exploring each technique further:

 The polymerase chain reaction (PCR) is a fast and inexpensive technique for amplifying a DNA sequence of interest.
 It consists of three steps:

 - Denaturation: The sample is heated to separate the DNA into two single strands.